-Ready for a incredible good soup recipe?
+Ready for a incredibly good soup recipe?
 This recipe for chicken and wild rice soup is completely homemade and perfect for this chilly season.
 You’ll find it’s relatively quick to whip up but tastes like you spent all day making it perfect!

-Follow along to learn how to make chicken and wild rice soup and be sure to watch the video at the end of this post for expert tips.
+Follow along to learn how to make chicken wild rice soup and be sure to watch the video at the end of this post for expert tips.

 How to Make Chicken & Wild Rice Soup